Major John R. Piper, Academy Director

 Other assignments throughout Piper’s distinguished career include working as a detective in the agency’s Organized Crime and Narcotics Division, being assigned to multiple federal task forces, commanding the agency’s Investigative Support Division, which included oversight of the Crime Scene and Electronic Surveillance Sections, and working in the agency’s Department of Public Safety Communications as a Police Liaison Commander.
 Piper has also commanded the Department’s Civil Disturbance Unit, which plans for and responds to all protests and civil unrest within Fairfax County.

 Piper received his Bachelor of Science Degree in Administration of Justice from George Mason University in 2000 and earned a Graduate Certificate from American University in the Key Executive Leadership Program.
-Piper has also successfully completed many other leadership-training classes, to include the West Point Leadership Development Course, and is scheduled to attend the FBI National Academy in January 2017.
+Piper has also successfully completed many other leadership-training classes, to include the West Point Leadership Development Course, and Senior Management Institute for Police (SMIP).
 As a result of Piper’s experience and dedication to community engagement and outreach, he has appeared in several news articles and media outlets to discuss a variety of topics ranging from officer involved cruiser crashes, innovative community programs, and to brief out on high-profile undercover operations and arrests in the region.

 Piper has received numerous agency and other awards throughout his career, including being recognized by the United States Attorney’s Office for the Eastern District of Virginia, the Office of Drug Control Policy, DEA and the FBI.
 His has a passion for coaching and mentoring, and developing partnerships to solve problems.